 Our commitment to the healthcare industry: Marlin is about more than just crisis communication.
 We’re here every day to help you improve workplace communication, wellness, morale and so much more at your facilities.
 We recognize that healthcare staff, under normal circumstances, see sources of stress that are unique to their industry.
 As pointed out in this Exposure to Stress document from the CDC and NIOSH, these normal stressors include exposure to infectious and hazardous substances, shift work, long work hours, work overload, sleep deprivation, dealing with death and dying, and patient expectations.

 We provide the tools to help you address these issues on a regular basis.
-Whether you utilize Marlin’s crisis resources page for free content now, or you’re looking for a long-term partnership for enhanced messaging strategy, we’re here for you.
+Whether you utilize Marlin’s COVID-19 Toolbox page for free content now, or you’re looking for a long-term partnership for enhanced messaging strategy, we’re here for you.
 For questions, please contact email@example.com.